nageshchauhan/thinkofjava.io/docs/fundamentals/2_datatype/datatypes.md

 short s = 32768; //CE: Possible loss of precision, found: int, required: short
 ```

-short datatype is the best suitable for 16-bit processor like 8085 but these processor are completely outdated and hence corresponding short datatype is also outdated datatype.
+short datatype is the best suitable for 16-bit processor like 8085,
+but these processors are completely outdated and hence the corresponding short datatype is also outdated datatype.

 ### int

-This is most commonly used datatype in Java.
+This is the most commonly used datatype in Java.

 **Size**: 4 bytes (32 bits)